spotDL/spotify-downloader/README.md

 What spotDL does:

 1. Downloads music from YouTube as an MP3 file
-2. Applies basic metadata gathered from spotify such as:
+2. Applies basic metadata gathered from Spotify such as:
    - Track Name
    - Track Number
    - Album